Introduction to Westfalenpark

 Westfalenpark is open for visitors Monday - Sunday, between 09:00-23:00.

 Be sure to include a visit to Westfalenpark in your travel itinerary in Germany.
 It's an unmissable highlight among the diverse and unforgettable experiences in Dortmund!
-Discover Westfalenpark stress-free with fully-customizable travel packages to Dortmund, where personalized itineraries and curated experiences come together in one easy booking.

 History of Westfalenpark

-Unique features of Westfalenpark
+Unique Features of The Westfalenpark

 Located in Dortmund, Germany